A Python dictionary is a collection of key-value pairs, where each key is

 following methods:

-You can also use the items()
+You can also use the items(),

-methods to access the items,
+keys(), and values() methods to access the items,

 keys, and values of the dictionary, respectively: